Many pet stores make it seem like you can just buy a betta, toss it in a bowl, and feed it occasionally to have a healthy fish.

 The reality is that bettas need tanks that are at least 2.5 gallons with frequent water changes, and tap water can kill them because it includes toxic chemicals like chlorine and ammonia.

-That’s where water conditioner comes in.
-Add a few drops (actual dosage will vary, so be sure to read the label) of water conditioner to tap water before adding it to your betta’s tank for the first time or after a water change.
+That’s where the water conditioner comes in.
+Add a few drops (actual dosage will vary, so be sure to read the label) of the water conditioner to tap water before adding it to your betta tank for the first time or after a water change.

 Table of Contents

-Here is a table to help you compare different water conditioners for betta fish to find the best one.
+Here is a table about the best water conditioners for your betta fish tank available on the market today.

 Betta Water Conditioner Reviews

 1. Tetra BettaSafe Water Conditioner